Agborbright/Agborbright/README.md

 - 👀 I’m interested in Sales Analysis
 - 🌱 I’m currently learning Microsoft Excel
 - 💞️ I’m looking to collaborate on Sales Analystic
-- 📫 How to reach me brightagbor@yahoo.com
+- 📫 How to reach me brightagbor@yahoo.com or +2347030350803 on WhatsApp and phone call

 <!---
 Agborbright/Agborbright is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.